FAU-LAP/NOMAD-CAMELS/docs/programmers_guide/instrument_drivers/instrument_drivers.md

 ## 3. Building the Instrument Package
 To create a new package that can be installed via pip from PyPi or testPyPi follow these steps.
 1. Make sure you have `build` and `twine` installed into your python environment with `pip install build` and `pip install twine`
-2. Go to the `<parent_driver_name>` directory of the driver.
+2. Go to the `<instrument_name>` directory of the driver.
 So the parent directory containing the pyproject.toml
 3. Set the correct version number and metadata in your `pyproject.toml` file
 4. Run the build command : `python -m build`.
 This creates the `dist/` folder and the distributions to upload to PyPi
 5. Upload to testPyPi (PyPi) with